gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 70 — Database للـ AI Apps
+### Day 70 — Databases for AI Apps

-خزّن User Data, Conversations, وEmbeddings في قاعدة بيانات حقيقية.
+Store User Data, Conversations, and Embeddings in a real database: PostgreSQL and MongoDB.

 **`Database`**